fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

   3. Low cardinality dimensions.

-     Orgnize dimensions **in cardinality's descending order** can help to calculate the cube more efficiently.
+     Organize dimensions **in cardinality's descending order** can help to calculate the cube more efficiently.

 ### Test the Cube Using a Small Piece of Data